EA677698/NESEmu/README.md

 ### Windows

-Currently, NESEMU is only compiled using Visual Studio 2022's compiler on Windows, and it is developed using CLion as the IDE.
+Currently, NESEMU is only compiled using Visual Studio 2022's compiler (MSVC 19.39.33523.0) on Windows, and it is developed using CLion as the IDE.

 #### Build Steps